theogbrand/self-improving-browser-agent/README.md

 # Self Improving Browser Agent

 A browser agent that improves itself through human feedback.
-On failure, you provide feedback and a meta-agent rewrites the agent's own system prompt and config — no retraining, just a loop of execution, feedback, and self-revision.
+When the agent goes wrong, you can intervene with realtime feedback, and a meta-agent rewrites the agent's system prompt and config to improve it for the next run.
+This loop of execution, feedback, and self-revision helps the agent get better at more tasks over time, and also allows users to get better at collaboration with the agent.

 ## Architecture

 ```
 You (CLI) ──> Orchestrator (Python) ──> Browser Agent (TS + Gemini) ──> Chrome via CDP
                   │                              │
-                  │ on failure:                  └──> traces/*.jsonl
+                  │ when the agent goes wrong:                  └──> traces/*.jsonl
                   │ human feedback
                   v
              Improver ──> rewrites system_prompt.md & config.json
 ```

-The orchestrator runs up to 3 attempts (1 initial + 2 improvements) currently but this can be configured based on CLI arguments.
+The orchestrator runs up to 3 attempts (1 initial + 2 improvements) currently but this can be configured with CLI arguments.
 Each improvement cycle incorporates your feedback to rewrite the agent's configuration before retrying.

 ## Setup